Relational superposition measurements with a material quantum ruler: Position measurements with a material reference frame

 Our goal here is to construct a measurement corresponding to the ``quantum superposition of positions''.
 A minimal requirement that we impose is that such a measurement is a Positive Operator Valued Measure (POVM).
 If we were to use an abstract coordinate system, the most natural choice for a POVM would be to divide the spatial extension of the laboratory into $N$ slots of length $\Delta m$.
 Calling $R =\Delta m$ the resolution of the measurement apparatus, it is then possible to check in which slot the system is found\footnote{A similar strategy was used in Refs.~\cite{kofler2007classical, dakic2016classical}, for finite-dimensional systems, to define the classical limit of a quantum theory.}.
-However, this procedure is suitable to measure the system in a well-defined position, but not in a quantum superposition.
-We then include the ruler in the picture and define a measurement acting on both the system $S$ and the ruler $r$ as in Eq.\,\eqref{eq:ObsRel}.
+However, this procedure is suitable to measure the system in a well-defined position, but cannot measure the system in a quantum superposition of positions, because no set of POVM corresponding to the quantum superposition of positions can be defined on the single system $S$.
+However, this can be achieved by including the ruler in the picture and defining a measurement acting on both the system $S$ and the ruler $r$ as in Eq.\,\eqref{eq:ObsRel}.
 This allows us at once to i) consider more general position measurements corresponding to projective measurements, and ii) establish a relational, local picture in which position measurements can be performed.

-We here outline an intuitive description of this procedure by providing an ideal model of the ruler.
+We here outline an intuitive description of this procedure by providing a simplified model of the ruler.
 Key to this procedure is the existence of a suitable interaction between the ruler and the system which gives rise to an entangled state of $S$ and $r$.
 We give the explicit form of the interaction in Section~\ref{sec:quantumruler} and of the measurement in Section~\ref{sec:measurement} for the actual quantum ruler.

 In this idealised description of the quantum ruler, each site $m$ is a two-level system, where the state $\ket{0}_{r_m}$ corresponds to the ruler not being distorted and the state $\ket{1}_{r_m}$ corresponds to the ruler being distorted by the interaction with the quantum system $S$.
 A general state of the ruler is then